 - Original game: Angry Birds (2009)

 The only fully computer-animated movie in our list also happens to be the only app-based game to have gone to the big screen.
-Rovio's smash hit app, which spawned many sequels, never had much of a storyline - you played various birds (angry ones?) trying to take out evil pigs - and the cartoony animation of the film has all the right tick boxes to appeal to the kiddies.
-It's light-hearted, slightly silly fun for all the family.
+Rovio's smash hit app, which spawned many sequels, never had much of a storyline - you play various birds (angry ones?) trying to take out evil pigs - and the cartoony animation of the film has all the right tick boxes to appeal to the kiddies.
+It's light-hearted fun for all the family.

 - Release date: 1995 / Director: Paul Anderson